 Once you have submitted your proctor request form, you should contact your proctor site directly for appointments.
 Many testing centers require appointments be made in advance - especially for busy weeks like midterms and finals.

-For any students testing in Anchorage, you can schedule with the UAA eLearning Test Center online here.
+For any students testing in Anchorage, please contact the UAA Testing Center team for scheduling information.